 Overall: 8.7 Not as epic as the original series, but how could it have been?
 It has been said that the series did not need a sequel.
 When a show has such a solid ending as Madoka Magica, adding new content is usually a recipe for disaster.
 Everyone hopes that the unnecessary sequel will be more than just a bid to make more money off a successful name.
 This new chapter of the Madoka Magica story is definitely not resting on its laurels.
 Every time I watch it I get something new out of it.
 Its not that I like magical girl anime, which I usually don’t, it’s that I love good story telling, and I have never seen better.

 Finally, I got the collector’s edition, which came with a small art book, soundtrack CD, two postcards, Blu-ray and DVD.
 I wouldn’t recommend it for the average viewer, as $70 is pretty steep for what you get (It’s Aniplex, so expensive is the norm.)
 But for me, it was worth it, since I am actually a collector and will eventually get all this stuff signed by the cast.

 There are two purposes for an anime review: to assess whether or not you should watch an anime or to prompt a discussion by seeing other people's opinions.
 If you're already planning on watching this movie in the near future as a Madoka fan then the bottom line with this review is go watch the movie regardless of what I say.
 If you don't fall into this category, then read on.

 I shall try to keep this review spoiler free.
 It will use pictures from the trailers, which I don't consider spoilers.
-If you want to read my unstructured spoiler filled reaction to this movie then read the blog I posted on the movie (FINALLY POSTED HERE).

 Figure 1: I really wish I got this poster